openscad/openscad/README.md

 ### Building for WebAssembly

-We support building OpenSCAD headless for WebAssembly using Emscripten inside a premade Docker image:
+We support building OpenSCAD headless for WebAssembly w/ Emscripten, using a premade Docker image built in [openscad/openscad-wasm](https://github.com/openscad/openscad-wasm) (which also has usage examples):

 ```bash
 docker run --rm -it -v $PWD:/src:rw --platform=linux/amd64 openscad/wasm-base:latest \